battleaxedotco/tool-docs/docs/timelord/frame-tools.md

 Unavailable in Animate and hidden in Photoshop.

-This is primarily a used for the automatic layer exporting system but is also included as a button.
-It is not as tightly integrated as the After Effect solo, but be might help you.
+This is primarily used for the automatic layer exporting system but is also included as a button.
+It is not as tightly integrated as the After Effect solo, but might help you.

 ::: tip Animate soloing
 When soloing layers in Animate it is possible to *add* to the solo'd layers by selecting additional layers and clicking again.
-You'll see some weird stuff going on with the layer names because, unlike Ae, there is no where store the state of a layer's visibility so this data is stored in the layer name.
+You'll see some weird stuff going on with the layer names because, unlike Ae, there is nowhere to store the state of a layer's visibility so this data is stored in the layer name.

 If the state of soloing becomes too unruly with all the layer renaming, Shift-click solo to reset all the layers to their original state and remove the extra layer naming.
 :::